dmidlo/histdata.com-tools/README.md

 and the golden-fixture update workflow are documented in `docs/data-quality/report-compatibility.md`.

-A malformed M1 CSV fails ingestion and exits nonzero by default because `--quality-fail-on error` with `--quality-max-errors 0` is the default policy:
+A malformed tick CSV fails ingestion and exits nonzero by default because `--quality-fail-on error` with `--quality-max-errors 0` is the default policy:

 ```sh